Rehab Centers Roswell, NM

 La Casa Community Behavioral Health Se

-La Casa Community Behavioral Health Se is a residential treatment center in Roswell, NM that is located in the 88201 zip code.
-La Casa Community Behavioral Health Se provides residential substance use treatment and inpatient dual diagnosis treatment.
-It provides counseling for trauma victims, rational emotive behavioral therapy and brief intervention.
+La Casa Community Behavioral Health Se is a residential addiction treatment center in Roswell, New Mexico that is situated in the 88201 zip code.
+It can accommodate rehab for postpartum women and rehab for teenagers.

 Address: 110 East Mescalero Street, Roswell, NM 88201 in Chaves County